 To expedite the process of bringing a partner to Ecuador who can finance the large capital expenditures required for the development of the CCB, Corriente is continuing with the Citi/Canaccord marketing process that started in January 2008.
-On July 20, 2009 the company announced that negotiations for a potential sale of the company were continuing.
+On November 4, 2009, the company provided an update to investors that discussions with a selected party for a potential sale of the company were continuing.
 However, there can be no assurance that any such negotiations will result in an agreement for the sale of the company.